LeeMarvin94/LeeMarvin94/README.md

 - 👋 Hi, I’m @LeeMarvin94
-- 👀 I’m interested in every projects that entail Embedded Systems Design and Programming and Architecting complex Cloud Infrastructure (AWS Preffered)
+- 👀 I’m interested in every projects that entail Embedded Systems Design and Programming and Architecting complex Cloud Infrastructure (AWS Prefered)
 - 🌱 I’m currently holding a full-time position as an Electronics and Robotics Instructor at Fablab Moanda while teaching MCUs and CPUs course in various Universities in Gabon
 - 💞️ I’m looking for collaborations on Designing and building websites and architectures
 - 📫 How to reach out me? through my personal email: rollymarvinondoabaghe@gmail.com